Aquaculture Accounts

 b) Species or species groups--finfish (salmon, sea bass, tuna), crustaceans (shrimp, prawns), molluscs (oysters, mussels), aquatic plants (seaweed);

-c) Salinity--marine aquaculture (operating in coastal waters or offshore), brackish water aquaculture, or freshwater aquaculture (the latter is outside the ocean accounting boundary but may be included in national aquaculture accounts);
+c) Salinity--marine aquaculture (operating in coastal waters or offshore), brackish water aquaculture, or freshwater aquaculture (the latter is outside the ocean accounting boundary but may be included in national aquaculture accounts; see the note on freshwater aquaculture scope at the end of this step);

 d) Purpose--food production, ornamental species, stock enhancement/ranching (see Section 3.1 for treatment of transitional cases).

-Data sources include aquaculture licensing registries, fisheries statistical databases (FAO FishStatJ provides national production data), remote sensing analysis for spatial extent of cage culture operations (TG-4.1 Remote Sensing and Geospatial Data), and industry census data from statistical offices.
+Data sources include aquaculture licensing registries, fisheries statistical databases (FAO FishStatJ; see TG-1.5 OA and Fisheries Management Section 3.6.1 for full database description, including coverage, refresh frequency, and limitations), remote sensing analysis for spatial extent of cage culture operations (TG-4.1 Remote Sensing and Geospatial Data), and industry census data from statistical offices.

 Step 2: Compile production accounts